daniel-furman/daniel-furman-old/index.md

 ---

-A challenge-driven data scientist passionate about scientific, socio-political, and business data.
 I am curious how actionable and innovative data science is tied to asking the right questions.

 ---